wltrup/Swift-WTUniquePrimitiveType/README.md

         var numberOfFalseAlarms: CountOfFalseAlarms
     }
 ```

+Note how nicely the various types read.
+For instance, `Name<User>` and `Id<User>` couldn't be any clearer or more self-documenting, in addition to being type-safe.

 Now, whenever you try to set values for one property using values from another, or pass values of the wrong type to a function, the compiler will warn you that your types are mismatched.
 For example, this code block won't compile: